arif25169/assignment/README.md

 webpack: bundle is now VALID.
 ...
 ```
-Open an browser and navigate to localhost:8080
+Open browser and navigate to localhost:8080

 Resources
 =